consistent-milk12/masstree/README.md

 **MassTree's niche**: When you need a concurrent ordered map with arbitrary byte-sequence keys and high read throughput.

-## Why MassTree?
-Theoretical Strengths
+## Theoretical Strengths of Masstree

 ### 1. Variable-Length Keys with Shared Prefixes